egreenberg90/CIA-Spellchecker/README.md

 1. Make sure you have the required versions of Firefox and the CIA Spellchecker stand-alone desktop application.

+2. Open Firefox.

-2. Download the LanguageTool Firefox plug in: https://addons.mozilla.org/en- US/firefox/addon/languagetoolfx
+3. Add the LanguageTool Firefox plug in: https://addons.mozilla.org/firefox/downloads/file/3564783/grammatik_und_rechtschreibprufung_languagetool-3.1.5-fx.xpi?src=dp-btn-primary

-3. You should see the LT logo in the top right of your browser.
+4. You should see the LT logo in the top right of your browser.

-4. In Firefox, go to Tools < Add-ons.
+5. In Firefox, go to Tools < Add-ons.

-5. Go to extensions.
+6. Go to extensions.

-6. Select the LanguageTool extension < Preferences.
+7. Select the LanguageTool extension < Preferences.

-7. Make sure the plug-in runs on the local server and DO NOT check the box to enable web service.
+8. Make sure the plug-in runs on the local server and DO NOT check the box to enable web service.

-8. In the folder containing the CIA Spellchecker desktop application, doubleclick languagetool.jar to run the program in your JRE.
+9. In the folder containing the CIA Spellchecker desktop application, doubleclick languagetool.jar to run the program in your JRE.

-9. In the application, select Text Checking from the top menu.
+10. In the application, select Text Checking from the top menu.

-10. Go to Options.
+11. Go to Options.

-11. Check the box to run the server on port.
+12. Check the box to run the server on port.

-12. You may need to re-start Firefox.
+13. You may need to re-start Firefox.

-13. Highlight any text and either click the icon or right click to bring up the menu option.
+14. Highlight any text and either click the icon or right click to bring up the menu option.

-14. Highlight away, and proofread like a spy!
+15. Highlight away, and proofread like a spy!

 # LanguageTool